yeahdef/dentonpalooza/README.md

+# DENTONPALOOZA
-# dentonpalooza will return in 2023
+# will return in 2023
 # follow [@dentonpalooza on IG](https://www.instagram.com/dentonpalooza)